OpenDSA/OpenDSA/RST/en/Blockchain/EVMandGAS.rst

 3. Ethereum State: A snapshot of the Ethereum blockchain at a point in time.

-4. Global Ethereum State: The agreed upon state of Ethereum by all instances of the EVM.
+4. Global Ethereum State: The agreed upon state of Ethereum by up-to-date instances of the EVM.

-Elaborating on the Ethereum State -- it's all stored in an enormous data structure.
+Elaborating on the Ethereum State -- it's all stored in an `enormous data structure`_.
-The data structure stores data for every account: current balance, nonce (number of previous transactions), smart contract code, etc. It also stores other data such as previous blocks and all data pertaining to them.
+The data structure stores data for every account: current balance, number of previous transactions, smart contract code, etc. It also stores other data such as previous blocks and all data pertaining to them.
-All running instances of the EVM have a local copy of this giant data structure downloaded, and it is identical across all machines.
+All running instances of the EVM have a local copy of this giant data structure downloaded, and it is identical or slightly behind across all machines.
+This is because each EVM instance receives a new state from other EVM instances, and that new state will propegate throughout the network which takes time.

 So, how does this global state update?

-Once a block is committed every 15 seconds or so, AKA chained onto the blockchain, the global Ethereum state will transition from the previously known state to the new one (details on how a `block is committed`_).
+Once a block is committed, AKA chained onto the blockchain, the global Ethereum state will transition from the previously known state to the new one (details on how a `block is committed`_).
 A block being committed means that all transactions it contains has been deemed